rfrht/SignalSurge/README.md

 3. By filtering out unwanted signals, you give more **dynamic range** to your radio, improving your reception.
 4. [See for yourself here](https://www.reddit.com/r/amateurradio/comments/1gxahma/noticeable_improvement_in_ft991a_2m_rx_when_using/).

-That said, the objective of this project is to remove everything outside 2m and 70 cm bands (like: FM broadcasts, air band, commercial VHF & UHF, and everything else between), ensuring that the precious front-end gain on the radio built-in amplifier focus on amateur band signals **only**.
+That said, the objective of this project is to remove as much as possible signals outside 2m and 70 cm bands (like: FM broadcasts, air band, commercial VHF & UHF, and everything else inbetween), ensuring that the precious front-end gain on the radio built-in amplifier focus on amateur band signals **only**.

 I could buy a [300 EUR filter](https://antennas-amplifiers.com/double-2x200w-bandpass-filter-144-148mhz-430-450mhz/), but... man, that's expensive.
-So why not expend EUR3,000 man hour-worth of my time to build one?
+So why not expend EUR3,000 man hour-worth of my time and parts to build one?

 # Features
 * Two selectable amateur band (2m and 70 cm) [bandpass filter](#bpf-theoretical-performance) weeds off signals, ensuring that the transceiver front-end focus its gain figures on inband signals only